Gaurav-Salian/flappy-bird-Android/README.md

 ## 📞 Support

 Having issues?
-Create an issue on GitHub or email me at your.email@example.com
+Create an issue on GitHub or email me at your.gaurav@glizch.in

 ---

-**Made with ❤️ and lots of ☕**
+**Made with ❤️ and lots of ☕ by Gaurav**